SalomePlatform/adao/doc/en/theory.rst

 ---------------------------------------------------------

 .. index:: single: parameters identification
+.. index:: single: parameters adjustment
 .. index:: single: models adjustment
 .. index:: single: calibration
 .. index:: single: background
 .. index:: single: regularization
+.. index:: single: inverse problems

-The identification of parameters by data assimilation is a form of state calibration which uses both the physical measurement and an *a priori* parameters estimation (called the "*background*") of the state that one seeks to identify, as well as a characterization of their errors.
+The **identification (or adjustment) of parameters** by data assimilation is a form of state calibration which uses both the physical measurement and an *a priori* parameters estimation (called the "*background*") of the state that one seeks to identify, as well as a characterization of their errors.
 From this point of view, it uses all available information on the physical system (even if assumptions about errors are relatively restrictive) to find the "*optimal estimation*" from the true state.
-We note, in terms of optimization, that the background realizes a mathematical regularization of the main problem of parameters identification.
+We note, in terms of optimization, that the background realizes a "*regularization*", in a mathematical meaning, of the main problem of parameters identification.
+One can also use the terms "*inverse problems*" to refer to this process.

 In practice, the two observed gaps "*calculation-background*" and "*calculation-measures*" are combined to build the calibration correction of